anoopm031/Data-Analysis/README.md

 # Data-Analysis
-Mini-Projects and related items on Data Analysis
+Mini-Projects and related items/practice scripts on Data Analysis